janikvonrotz/janikvonrotz.ch/content/post/2025-02-24-surive-american-techno-imperialism.md

 ### Call out the bullies

 From an economic viewpoint it is simple.
-Monopolieslead to a welfare loss.
+Monopolies lead to a welfare loss.

-Microsoft (business software), Google (search, browser), Apple (app store), Facebook (social meda), Amazon (e-commerce) and SpaceX (space flight) are monopolists.
+Microsoft (business software), Google (search, browser), Apple (app store), Facebook (social media), Amazon (e-commerce) and SpaceX (space flight) are monopolists.

 Therefore they are not good for the economy.